seokhyung-lee/color-code-stim/README.md

 ## Features
-- **Simulation of color code circuits using [Stim](https://github.com/quantumlib/Stim) library.** <br> It currently supports the logical idling operation of a triangular color code in the hexagonal (6-6-6) lattice.
+- **Simulation of color code circuits using [Stim](https://github.com/quantumlib/Stim) library.** <br> It currently supports the logical idling operation of a triangular color code defined in the hexagonal (6-6-6) lattice.
 The code distance, number of syndrome extraction rounds, and CNOT schedule of the code are adjustable.
 Bit-flip and circuit-level noise models are supported and individual noise parameters are adjustable.
 - **Implementation of the Concatenated Minimum-weight Perfect Matching (MWPM) Decoder for color codes.** <br>
 The paper on the Concatenated MWPM Decoder is now in preparation and will be uploaded on arXiv in the near future.
 The MWPM sub-routines of the decoder are implemented using [PyMatching](https://github.com/oscarhiggott/PyMatching) library.
 - **Easy Monte-Carlo simulation to evaluate the decoder performance.** <br>